 By Foo Yun Chee

-The Digital Services Act (DSA) forces the tech giants to do more to tackle illegal content on their platforms, with fines of up to 6% of global turnover for non-compliance.
+The rules require U.S. tech giants to provide more data on their targeted political ads, with fines up to 4% of their global turnover for breaches.

 EU lawmakers toughened up some of the provisions in the Commission’s draft and will now have to thrash out details with EU countries before the proposed regulation can become legislation.